As a reminder of the acute situation of Covid-19, here is the film with Chief County Medical officer for infectious diseases control Anders Nystedt.

 - Region Norrbotten informs that people with cold symptoms can test for Covid-19.
 Region Västerbotten also conduct tests.

 - You who have a confirmed covid-19 infection should stay at home for at least seven days after you have fallen ill.
-You should also have been free from fever the last two days and clearly feel better, according to the Swedish Health Agency, the heading "How can we reduce the spread of infection".
+You should also have been free from symptoms the last two days and clearly feel better, according to the Swedish Health Agency, the heading "How can we reduce the spread of infection".

 - Region Norrbotten, infection tracing unit, initiates infection tracing and discussion about possible measures at workplaces and schools.
 The Public Health Agency in Sweden informs about contact tracing here (only in Swedish).